botstar/chative-react-native-widget/CONTRIBUTING.md

    yarn livechat
    ```
    This command will perform the following steps:
-   - Remove the current version of chative-react-native-sdk
+   - Remove the current version of chative-react-native-widget
    - Clear the yarn cache
    - Install the new version from the .tgz file